February 1, 2023

 Aerial views of this graveyard of human engineering are even more amazing than I had expected!
 You can see the thousands of disused military aircraft beautifully lined up by type.
 The giant cargo planes all together really give you an idea of the immense size of this southern Arizona institution.
-I wish I had more time to photograph this from the airplane, but I only had about 30 actual seconds.
-Good thing I was prepared to shoot this!
+Unfortunately, I wish I had more time to photograph this from the airplane, but I only had about 30 actual seconds.
+Good thing I came prepared to shoot this!

 The beauty and symmetry of this desert icon are remarkable from the road and from the air.
 From the Southwest 737 I was flying on, I swear I shot these military planes for 1 continuous minute.
 I felt like I could see them forever, but my camera could only captures for a few seconds.
 The morning sunlight was casting beautiful shadows on the ground as well.
 Thee conditions were perfect to capture aviation photos of the coolest military aircraft boneyard in the world.